 - Simple Egg Salad Recipe – Easy egg salad recipe with a little mayonnaise, celery, fresh herbs and a spritz of lemon to brighten things up.

 - Avocado Egg Salad – This egg salad combines two of our favorite things: eggs and avocado.
 In addition to the avocado, we add a little mayonnaise for moisture, celery for crunch, fresh herbs and a small amount of lemon juice to brighten things up.

 - Ultra-Satisfying Breakfast Tacos Recipe with Potatoes and Peppers — Easy breakfast tacos with shredded potatoes, peppers and onions.
 You have just found your new favorite breakfast.

 Recipe updated, originally posted December 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-Perfectly Soft and Creamy Scrambled Eggs Recipe
+Best Soft and Creamy Scrambled Eggs Recipe

 Scrambled eggs should be soft, creamy and gently scrambled.
-A quality non-stick pan and silicon spatula are really useful.
+A quality non-stick pan and silicone spatula are really useful.
 It’s important that you use low heat and don’t forget about the chance of carryover cooking.
 Eggs are delicate and cook very quickly.
 Even over low heat eggs can go from liquid to overcooked in seconds.
 You want to take the pan off of the heat before your eggs have finished cooking.
 Give the eggs a few seconds in the hot pan (off the heat) and you’ll find the eggs turn out to be perfectly cooked — not dry, not too wet.

 You Will Need